 Hormones help to control how cells grow and what they do in the body.
-The hormones oestrogen and progesterone can encourage some breast cancer cells to grow (particularly oestrogen).
+The hormones oestrogen and progesterone can encourage some breast cancers to grow, particularly oestrogen.

-Hormonal therapies reduce the level of oestrogen in the body or prevent it from attaching to the cancer cells.
+Hormonal therapies reduce the amount of oestrogen in the body or stop it attaching to the cancer cells.
 They only work for women with oestrogen-receptor positive cancers.

 You may have hormonal therapy to reduce the risk of breast cancer coming back and to protect your other breast.
-You’ll usually take hormonal therapy for a number of years.
+You usually start taking it after surgery or chemotherapy.
+You take hormonal therapy for a number of years.
+Sometimes doctors prescribe it before surgery to shrink a large cancer.

 The type of hormonal therapy you have depends on:

-- whether you’ve been through the menopause or not
+- whether you have been through the menopause or not

 - the risk of the cancer coming back